Analysis of the potential and effectiveness of local revenue receipts at the livestock and animal health service office in Mimika Regency

 Abstract:

-Research/methodology:.
-The study employs a mixed-method approach, combining quantitative descriptive analysis with qualitative insights.
-Data are sourced from secondary documents and primary field observations, using potential analysis, effectiveness ratio calculations, and SWOT analysis to examine income realization and improvement strategies.
+Research/methodology: A mixed-method approach was applied, combining quantitative descriptive analysis with qualitative insights.
+Data were sourced from secondary documents and field observations.
+The study used potential analysis, effectiveness ratio calculations, and SWOT analysis to examine income realization and improvement strategies.

-Results: The research reveals that PAD from the Livestock and Animal Health Service has strong potential, especially in pig slaughterhouses (RPB), the UPTD breeding unit, and Puskeswan.
+Results: The findings reveal that PAD from the Livestock and Animal Health Service has strong potential, especially in pig slaughterhouses (RPB), UPTD breeding units, and Puskeswan.
 Effectiveness levels often exceed 100%, indicating very effective performance, though certain units such as RPH-U remain underutilized.
 The retribution potential is not yet fully maximized due to limited public awareness, regulatory gaps, and infrastructural constraints.

-Conclusions: The livestock sector significantly contributes to regional income and has untapped potential.
-With appropriate regulatory support, infrastructure improvement, and digital system development, PAD from this sector can be optimized further.
-Strategic planning is essential for sustaining and expanding these gains.
+Conclusions: The livestock sector significantly contributes to regional income and holds untapped potential.
+With better regulatory support, infrastructure improvements, and digital system development, PAD from this sector can be further optimized.
+Strategic planning is essential for sustaining these gains.

-Limitations: The study is limited by the availability of consistent field data and is affected by external disruptions such as disease outbreaks (e.g., ASF).
-Further, the generalizability may be constrained to similar regional contexts with comparable institutional frameworks.
+Limitations: This study is limited by the availability of consistent field data and affected by external factors such as disease outbreaks (e.g., ASF).

-Contribution: This research provides practical recommendations for local governments to improve fiscal independence through livestock-based revenue streams.
-It also contributes to regional public finance literature by demonstrating a framework for analyzing PAD potential and effectiveness.
+Contribution: The research provides practical recommendations for local governments to enhance fiscal independence through livestock-based revenue streams and contributes a replicable framework for analyzing PAD potential and effectiveness.

 Downloads